 We’re focusing on eCommerce in this article, but I also wanted to mention Stripe and PayPal’s respective POS capabilities.

 PayPal’s service is the stronger of the two.
-PayPal Zettle may be far from fully-featured, but it’s robust enough to allow you to take card-present transactions when you need to reliably.
-The basic app is free, but you’ll need to pay a monthly fee of $39-$49/month if you want inventory tracking.
-Card-present transactions are charged 2.29% + $0.09 per instance, while your first card reader costs $29 ($79 for each subsequent reader).
+PayPal Point of Sale may be far from fully-featured, but it’s robust enough to allow you to take card-present transactions when you need to reliably.
+The basic app is free, but you’ll need to pay a monthly fee if you want inventory tracking.
+You’ll also need to pay processing fees for each transaction and purchase card readers.

-Stripe now has a beta for what it calls Stripe Terminal, an SDK that allows you to build Stripe’s payment processing into a point of sale app, either on a mobile platform or on the web.
+Stripe Terminal is an SDK that allows you to build Stripe’s payment processing into a point of sale app, either on a mobile platform or on the web.
 It comes with precertified hardware and additional features to make the integration process as simple as possible.
 Please keep in mind that this is not a ready-to-go POS or mPOS and will require some coding to bring online.
-Stripe’s card-present rate is 2.7% + $0.05, making it a bit more expensive than PayPal Zettle.
-As for card readers, Stripe offers the basic Stripe Reader M2 for $59 and the touch screen BBPOS Wisepos E for $249 (these prices apply to the US only).
+You’ll pay Stripe’s card-present rates and will need to purchase hardware.

 Accepted Payment Types